26 January, 2026

 There Is No Artificial Intelligence, Only Stupid Jobs

-My students, the majority of whom aspire to become cogs in the entertainment/game industry, are terrified of AI.
+My students, the majority of whom hope to find employment in the entertainment/game industry, are terrified of AI.
 They are worried that AI will take away the jobs they hope to get.
 And it probably will.

 They see this as a threat to "creativity."
-It's not.
-It's a threat to mediocrity.
+It is not.
+It is a threat to mindless widget making.

 The I in AI is misplaced.
 AI is a witless pastiche-generating machine.
 And no threat to anyone whose work relies on actual intelligence.